anushka-10817/StudySync/README.md

 # StudySync
 StudySync is a Java-based command-line study planner that helps students manage academic tasks, deadlines, priorities and completion status.
 It uses ArrayList and Java serialization for task management and persistent local data storage.
 # Objective
-* To develop a simple Java-based task management system for students.
+*  Build a simple and easy to use study planner for students.
-* To help students organize academic tasks by subject, deadline, and priority.
-* To allow users to track completed and pending tasks.
-* To demonstrate basic Java programming and Object-Oriented Programming concepts.
-* To provide persistent task storage using file handling.
+* Record tasks, subjects, deadlines and priorities in one place.
+* Allow students to mark tasks as completed as they finish them.
+* Show overall study progress at a glance.
+* Work without a database, internet connection or external libraries.
+* Apply core Java concepts such as:
+Classes and Objects
+ArrayList / Collections
+Control Flow
+Exception Handling
+File I/O and Serialization
+* Create a project that solves a practical day to day student problem rather than being just a textbook exercise.
 # Features
-* Add new academic tasks.
+* Add Task- Add subject, task name, deadline and priority.
-* View all saved tasks.
+* Show Tasks- View all tasks with Pending/Completed status.
-* Mark tasks as completed.
+* Complete Task- Mark a selected task as completed.
+* Delete Task- Remove a selected task.
+* Show Progress- View total, completed, pending tasks and progress %.
+* Exit-	Save data and exit the application.
+# Supporting Features
-* Delete tasks.
+* Autosave: Saves changes after adding, completing or deleting tasks.
-* View overall study progress.
-* Store task data permanently using tasks.dat.
-* Handle invalid user inputs using exception handling.
+* Autoload: Restores saved tasks when the program starts.
+* Input Handling: Handles invalid menu choices and task numbers.
+* Menu driven: Runs continuously until the user selects Exit.
 # Tools & Technologies Used
 * Programming Language: Java
 * IDE: Visual Studio Code